Board of Directors

 Our Board of Directors provides spiritual and organizational guidance for International Teams.
 This group of leaders is passionate about the transforming power of Jesus.
 They believe by faith that nothing is impossible with God.
 As leaders they submit to Jesus and seek his will in all matters.

 Scott has served as President and CEO of International Teams since May 2008.
 His passion as a leader is to follow the ministry model of Jesus and not separate mission (spiritual needs) from compassion (physical needs), and to bring people together to help the oppressed.
-He believes deeply in ITeams' 2020 Vision 100 communities where no one is invisible and everyone has access to food, freedom, and forgiveness.
 He leads an organization that desires to truly reflect the Jesus of the Bible and His methods of transformation.
 Scott wants people to see Jesus in all that ITeams does.

 Scott came to ITeams with 25 years of international ministry experience.
 In addition to being an ordained minister and business owner, he is a gifted teacher and served as adjunct faculty for Indiana Wesleyan University.
 He completed most of his course work at Kingswood University and graduated with a Bachelors degree from Trinity College and Seminary.
 He holds a Masters degree from Indiana Wesleyan University.